alireza-keivan/alireza-keivan/README.md

 Welcome to my GitHub profile!
-I'm a Bachelor of Computer Engineering graduate with a passion for cutting-edge technologies in Computer Vision, and CNNs.
+I'm a Bachelor of Computer Engineering with a passion for cutting-edge technologies in Computer Vision, and CNNs.
 Many people have helped me get to this point, and I just want to contribute, give back, or anything you name:)

 CURRENT ME: